fzhcary/sql/SQL_review.md

 WHERE ranking.rank=1
 ```

--- same as above, but also output name
+-- same as above, but also output name, cid, and grade
 ```
-SELECT * FROM
+SELECT s.name, ranking.cid, ranking.grade FROM
 (
 SELECT *, RANK() OVER (PARTITION BY cid ORDER BY grade) FROM enrolled ) AS ranking
+--WHERE ranking.rank=1
 JOIN student s
 ON s.sid=ranking.sid
 AND ranking.rank=1